When it comes to economics, knowing the right English jargon for your job is important.

 Whenever you learn a new word or concept, try to use it soon in a conversation or simply practice it by role-playing with yourself or with a friend.
 Try doing this for one or two months at a continuous stretch, and soon enough, you’ll see amazing results that will motivate you to take your studies even further.

-English for Economics from A to Z: 26 Words You Should Know
+English for Economics: 26 Words You Should Know

 Here are 26 must-know economics terms in English that will go a long way in aiding you in your daily job or improving your prospects of finding a new job.